 More food than I could stomach at Pampanga

 What is a road trip without encountering new local cuisines to stimulate your taste buds?
 Well if you are a foodie and your motivating factor for embarking on a road trip in Philippines was to have a taste of new food, then look no further than Pampanga.
 I decided to meet up with a fellow traveller I had previously spoken to on the site Meetup.
-Other alternatives to meet with locals or fellow travellers include Couchsurfing and Eat-With-a-Local.
+Other alternatives to meet with locals or fellow travelers include Couchsurfing and Eat-With-a-Local.
 The dishes here varied from traditional Morcon, Batute Tugak (stuffed frogs) to exotic Pindang Kalabaw and Camaru (Mole Crickets).
 I really wasn’t expecting to push my palate but I can definitely say when I had a taste of the Bringhe I could not stop myself from trying more of the cuisine on offer.

 Unfortunately, my journey to Pampanga was made during the summer months so I was unable to witness the colourful events such as the Philippine International Hot-Air Balloon Fiesta and the Giant Lantern Festival held in February and December respectively.
-Since I was going to be missing this highlights I decided to bisit the Sandbox in Porac as well as the Clark Deca Wakeboard Park.
+Since I was going to be missing this highlights I decided to visit the Sandbox in Porac as well as the Clark Deca Wakeboard Park.
 What I can say about these two destination spots is that if you are not an adrenaline junkie or a thrill seeker than you would be better off elsewhere.
 The tallest swing in the country and the biggest roller coaster zipline in Asia can be found in Porac.
 Sadly, the queue in the Wakeboard Park discouraged me from embarking on a ride.